pang-streaming/live-streaming-server/README.md

 ## **Requirements**

-- **FFmpeg:** Ensure FFmpeg is installed on your system as Liveflow relies on it for media processing.
+- **FFmpeg:** Ensure FFmpeg is installed on your system as live-streaming-server relies on it for media processing.

 ## **Installation**